RekuNote/AkeruNote/README.md

     </p>
 </p>

-AkeruNote is a (half broken, probably) Flipnote Hatena server for the Nintendo DSi written for Python 3.12.3.
+AkeruNote is a (broken) Flipnote Hatena server for the Nintendo DSi written for Python 3.12.3.
 This project allows you to host your own Flipnote Hatena server with enhanced features and customizations.

 ## Table of Contents